International Paper

 167. Programme to support outgrower scheme and/or independent smallholders?

 The company reports a Family Forest Carbon Program to support small landowners.
 However, it is unclear whether landowners are contracted outgrowers.
-This information is self-reported.
+However, this information is between two to five years old and not externally verified.

 168. Number or percentage of outgrower scheme and/or independent smallholders involved in programme?

 90 - The company reports that 90 landowners were engaged in the Family Forest Carbon Program.
 However, it is unclear whether landowners are contracted outgrowers.
-This information is self-reported.
+This information is between two to five years old and not externally verified.

-The company reports that 100% of new suppliers are screened through a due-diligence process which includes environmental compliance criteria.
-It is not clear what proportion of the company's suppliers have been assessed or engaged.
+The company reports that all its new suppliers are screened through a due diligence process that includes environmental compliance criteria.
+However, the proportion of the company's total suppliers that have been assessed or engaged remains unclear.
+However, this information is not externally verified.

 171. Suspension or exclusion criteria for suppliers?

 The company makes this commitment through the FSC Chain of Custody Certification Standard (FSC-STD-40-004 V3-1).
 Partial points have been awarded as the requirements do not full meet the SPOTT scoring criteria.
-The company also states that the suppliers whose values, policies or practices do not align with its expectation would be terminated.
+The company also states that it will terminate relationships with suppliers whose values, policies, or practices do not align with its expectations.

 0 / 1